rhomobile/rhomobile-docs/docs/en/5.2.2/guide/printing.md

 # Printing
 ## Overview
-RhoMobile Suite 5.1 permits printing via Bluetooth and Wi-Fi from mobile devices running Android, iOS and Windows Mobile.
-It also supports printing via USB from Android devices, which is **new in version 5.1**.
-This version also improves performance of Bluetooth device discovery.
+RhoMobile Suite 5.2 permits printing via Bluetooth and Wi-Fi from mobile devices running Android, iOS and Windows Mobile.
+It also supports printing via USB from Android devices, which was released with version 5.1.
+The latest version also improves performance of Bluetooth device discovery.

 To facilite USB printing from Android, the RhoMobile printing API in 5.1 now incldues the `CONNECTION_TYPE_USB` parameter.
 The API is otherwise unchanged, and operates in the same way as in prior editions.
 To print via USB, the Zebra Android device must be connected with a USB "On-The-Go" (OTG) cable or adapter to one of [Zebra's supported printers](#zebra-printers-with-usb-printing).
 Android printing is supported via direct USB OTG connection or through a cradle with OTG adapter.